Do Informational Cascades Happen with Non-myopic Agents?: Problem Formulation

 where $p\in(0,1/2)$.
-Define the vector of private information as $X=\left(X_{1},...,X_{N}\right)$.
+Define the vector of private information as $\boldsymbol{X}=\left(X_{1},...,X_{N}\right)$.
 The private information is independent between players conditioned on the true value of $V$, so

-Player $n$'s action at turn $t$, denoted by $a_{t}^{n},$ is equal to 1 if player $n$ decides to buy the product at time $t$ and 0 otherwise.
-In the following we will restrict the action sets such that only player $n_{t}$ can buy the product at time $t$, and she can do that only once.
+Player $n$'s action at turn $t$, denoted by $a_{t}^{n},$ is equal to 1 if player $n$ buys the product at time $t$ and 0 otherwise.
+Below, we restrict the action sets such that only player $n_{t}$ can buy the product at time $t$, and she can do that only once.

-Denote $a_{0:t-1}=\left(a_{0},...,a_{t-1}\right)$ and $n_{0:t}=\left(n_{0},...,n_{t}\right)$, where $a_{t}=(a_{t}^{n})_{n\in\mathcal{N}}$ is the action profile at time $t$.
+Denote $\boldsymbol{a}_{0:t-1}=\left(\boldsymbol{a}_{0},...,\boldsymbol{a}_{t-1}\right)$ and $n_{0:t}=\left(n_{0},...,n_{t}\right)$, where $\boldsymbol{a}_{t}=(a_{t}^{n})_{n\in\mathcal{N}}$ is the action profile at time $t$.
 The total history of the game at time $t$ is

-We assume each player can observe all the previous actions taken by her opponents, as well as their identities.
+We assume each player can observe all the previous actions taken by the other players, as well as their identities.
 Hence the common history at time $t$ is

-The common history of actions provide her with additional information about the quality of the product.
+The common history of actions provide the player with additional information about the quality of the product.
 Together with her private information, they form the information set of player $n$ at time $t$, denoted by